getyoti/yoti-dotnet-sdk/README.md

 #### 1) Setup
 1) Navigate to the [src/Examples/Aml/AmlExample](src/Examples/Aml/AmlExample) folder
 1) Rename the [.env.example](src/Examples/Aml/AmlExample/.env.example) file to `.env`
-1) Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Client initialisation](#client-initialisation) section)
+1) Fill in the environment variables in this file with the ones specific to your application (mentioned in the [Client initialisation](#client-initialisation) section).
+Whether to use a USA address or not can be configured by changing the `USA_EXAMPLE` environment variable to `true` or `false` (default is false).

 #### 2a) With Visual Studio
 1) Right click on "AmlExample" in the Solution Explorer and select "Set as StartUp Project"